 Ready-to-assemble (RTA) kitchen cabinets offer homeowners an option to save money on kitchen remodeling—though this option comes with a time and labor cost.
 Rather than ready-to-hang cabinets, these cabinets are delivered in a flat pack along with all the hardware needed for assembly.
 Because you do the assembling yourself, you can cut costs significantly by spending more time assembling your cabinets.

 What Are RTA Cabinets?

 The ready-to-assemble name explains these products in a nutshell.
 When you order RTA cabinets, all of the parts have been cut to size, holes have been drilled where they needed, and any finishes you requested have been applied.
-Then the parts are stacked, wrapped.
+Then the parts are stacked and wrapped.
 You can bring them home from the store, if they have them in stock, or have them shipped to your home.

 You then face the job of assembling and installing the cabinets.
 They should have instructions included, but these may be mostly drawings, diagrams, and steps with minimal or no written explanations.
 Some also have a link to watch online videos on how to assemble your cabinets.